rbhatia1997/deep-learning-single-shoe-detection-fast-ai/README.md

 # Introduction to Deep Learning with Fast AI - Single Object Detection

-Before the team made the transition to multiple object detection, Ronak was researching Fast.AI - a tool built on PyTorch for advanced machine learning application.
+I've been researching/studying Fast.AI - a tool built on PyTorch for advanced machine learning application.
 Fast AI is an incredibly useful tool and enables people to do data science in relatively few lines of code.
 It's meant for people to practically apply advanced deep learning tools.

 The great part about Fast AI is that most of the tools/tutorials written for it are in the jupyter notebook format, which allows you to write documentation and experiment with code in a neat, intuitive manner.
 In order to run jupyter notebook, you can go to terminal and type in ```jupyter notebook```.
 Then, navigate to the directory that contains the ```.ipynb``` file that you're interested in and click on it.
 It should run a jupyter notebook that lets you interactively run code.